-Without encouraging alternative measures to implement the excluded mitigation actions, a negative list does not deliver net mitigation because project types are excluded.
-Ambition While each of the options can be transparently implemented, the effect or net mitigation is unlikely to be transparent.
-3(g) Over the long term, policy or sector-based crediting may have significant mitigation potential, if they sufficiently stimulate implementation of projects.
-However, with no experience to date, very little impact can be expected in the short term.
-Where the shift to policy or sector-based crediting is based on clear policy or sectoral commitments, it may stimulate greater ambition by host parties and help them eliminate leakage effects within these sectors.
-Indeed, the baselines applied are likely to include a greater share of own-effort than is usual in standard CDM projects.
-3(h) Positive lists can reduce the transaction costs of projects, which is particularly important for small and micro-scale projects.
-However, unless positive lists are expanded to benefit also larger-scale projects or programmes, the overall size of the impact is likely to be small.
-A positive list may be differentiated by host country, and be used by the host to promote certain sectors that could be particularly successful.
-3(i) Negative lists are unlikely to help ambition in any way, unless it would encourage parties to implement separate policies for excluded projects.
-As it reduces the overall pool of available projects, it will also reduce the total mitigation achieved through the mechanism.
-Accounting As each of these options only increases the net mitigation via the underlying approach that is being promoted, such as conservative baselines or short crediting periods, whether the net mitigation can be quantified depends on that other option.
-Even if the extent of project- specific net mitigation is known, the exact impact of the stimulus from either of these options is unlikely to be quantifiable.
-3(g) - 3(h) It would be difficult to establish to degree to which projects have been implemented due to the implementation of the positive list as opposed to the normal incentives available through the CDM.
-3(i) - Applicability By definition, these options are not applicable across the board but can be differentiated by project type, location and/or sector.
-3(g) The application of policy or sector-based crediting is dependent on the existence of policies or sectoral baselines etc., which currently significantly restricts this option.
-3(h) There is a degree of flexibility in the application of positive lists, for example by differentiating projects by size (e.g. installed capacity) o location (e.g. LDC).
+Without encouraging alternative measures to implement the excluded mitigation actions, a negative list does not deliver mitigation because project types are excluded.
+Ambition While each of the options can be transparently implemented, the net mitigation is unlikely to be transparent. effect on 3(g) Over the long term, policy or sector-based crediting may has significant mitigation potential, if they sufficiently stimulated implementation of projects.
+However, with no experience to very little impact can be expected in the short term.
+Where to policy or sector-based crediting is based on clear policy of sectoral commitments, it may stimulate greater ambition be parties and help them eliminate leakage effects within these sectors.
+Indeed, the baselines applied are likely to include a share of own-effort than is usual in standard CDM projects. e to date, e the shift or y host se greater 3(h) Positive lists can reduce the transaction costs of projects, we particularly important for small and micro-scale projects.
+He unless positive lists are expanded to benefit also larger-scale projects or programmes, the overall size of the impact is like small.
+A positive list may be differentiated by host country, and be the host to promote certain sectors that could be particularly successful. owever, le cely to be e used by 3(i) Negative lists are unlikely to help ambition in any way, unle would encourage parties to implement separate policies fo excluded projects.
+As it reduces the overall pool of available projects, it will also reduce the total mitigation achieved the mechanism. r e Accounting As each of these options only increases the net mitigation via the underlying approach that is being promoted, such as conservative baselines or short crediting periods, whether the net mitigation can be quantified depends on that other option.
+Even if the extent of project-specific net mitigation is known, the exact impact of the stimulus from either of these options is unlikely to be quantifiable.
+3(g) - 3(h) It would be difficult to establish to degree to which projects been implemented due to the implementation of the position. opposed to the normal incentives available through the CD 3(i) - M. Applicability By definition, these options are not applicable across the board but can be differentiated by project type, location and/or sector.
+3(g) The application of policy or sector-based crediting is dependent the existence of policies or sectoral baselines etc., which cursignificantly restricts this option.
+3(h) There is a degree of flexibility in the application of positive example by differentiating projects by size (e.g. installed ca location (e.g. LDC).
 3(i) A negative list can be applied with some flexibility.
-Individual buyers may restrict project types, as do some regulators.
-Compatibility -
+Individu may restrict project types, as do some regulators. al buyers Compatibility -